 For detailed information regarding Title IX, the type of behavior covered and College’s procedures for addressing discrimination or harassment, please see the College’s “Title IX Non-Discrimination & Grievance Process Policy”.

-Cambridge College of Healthcare and Technology / Cambridge Institute of Allied Health and Technology Title IX Contact:
+Cambridge College of Healthcare and Technology Title IX Contact:

 The College’s Title IX Coordinator is identified below and may be contacted with questions about its Title IX policy, to file a report or formal complaint, or to otherwise assist individuals in ensuring equal access to the educational programs or activities in compliance with Title IX.